andrewjahn/AndysBrainBook/docs/OpenScience/OS/BIDS_Overview.rst

 Check out the github page of `PyDeface <https://github.com/poldracklab/pydeface>`__ for additional information.

-In our mock protocol we have three separate anatomical acquisitions: T1w, T2w, and FLAIR.
-We will therefore need to run pydeface on each of these anatomicals.
-To deface the T1w we would type the following
+In the mock protocol there are three separate anatomical acquisitions: T1w, T2w, and FLAIR.
+You would therefore need to run pydeface on each of these anatomicals.
+To deface the T1w you would type the following:

 ::

   pydeface $HOME/BIDS_tutorial/sub-01/anat/sub-01_T1w.nii.gz --outfile $HOME/BIDS_tutorial/sub-01/anat/sub-01_T1w.nii.gz --force

-For multi-session data, the command would look like this
+For multi-session data, the command would look like this:

 ::